 After receiving my Doctorate in Physical Therapy, completing and orthopaedic residency, and practicing for 4 years, I had enough of standard healthcare.
 I was tired of being overworked and under paid.
 I knew I had enough when I was continuously being tripled booked with patients, and I knew that I could still get my patient better with more manual therapy, but I had another patient behind me on a table and my next patient is walking in the door.
 So I had to pass them on to a tech to go just do some exercise.
 I was tired of the insane documentation that took forever to do and my bosses trying to tell me to bill 4 units per visit when I was getting them better in 2.5.
 This was not the way I wanted to practice nor treat patients.
 I had enough and it was time for a change.

-I got everything started from registering as an LLC, to consulting with a lawyer and CPA, bank accounts, designing a logo, buying equipment, making my own website, business cards, etc. Where was I going to open my clinic at?
+I got everything started from registering as an LLC, to consulting with a lawyer and CPA, bank accounts, designing a logo, buying equipment, making my own website, business cards, etc. I decided to not take a business loan to avoid more debt and just reinvest profits back into the business.
+Where was I going to open my clinic at?
 Orlando was already over saturated with hospitals, outpatient hospital PT clinics, chiropractors, outpatient PT clinics, acupuncturist, and physician owned clinics.
 Even massage therapist were treating patients and personal trainers were calling themselves “corrective exercise specialists” and offering post op rehab.
 I know!
 This big clinics were dominating the local market so it was going to be hard.
 I was blessed that one of my former patients owns a lot of buildings around the area so I asked him if he had any space that I could lease.
 He just leased a beautiful building to a fertility physician who has may have extra space right now.
 I was introduced to the fertility physician and he was happily willing to lease a room to me, as he was starting his own private practice too.
 So I found my clinic space: one room, upstairs with 18 steps to get to ( Yes, this was not ideal for a PT clinic), in a Fertility Center building, but the building was beautiful and the lease was affordable for me to start.
 So I moved in all of my equipment and 2 chairs, finalized paperwork, and then Pursuit Physical Therapy was open for business in April 2013.

 I did start running into other small business owners from networking who would help me out with marketing strategies, what works, what kind of mindset to be in, the sales process, and some better books to read.
 I start interviewing successful CEOs and attending seminars.
 I started learning how to market with effective marketing strategies and how to sell.
 I attended some local lectures from sales experts and I started really learning how to sell my product and services.
 I started surrounding myself with people who are an expert in sales, have a successful business mindset, talking to millionaires, and successful entrepreneurs.
 Another big break I got, was attending a business lunch and learn with a friend at a local radio station.
 This was around a time when I was questioning what I was doing, is this the right thing that I should be doing, can I make it in a cash based setting, should I continue, etc and BAM!
 Looks who wins free radio time over a a 2 week period!
 ME!
 Talk about your prayers being answered!
 Even though it wasn’t during peak hours, it was free airtime that could really help get my marketing efforts going.
 So with my marketing strategies started to be effective, learning how to sell, and continuing to strive for business knowledge with reading books, I broke my first $1000 month in my 4th month and by the 7th month I was generating over $3000/month in revenue.
-I was growing and getting through the tough times.
+I started writing great content, learning SEO to drive traffic to my website, learned how to start PPC on Google, and how to take advantage of social media.
+I was growing and starting to generate revenue

 So in April 2015 I expanded my location (it was time to get out of the Fertility Center and the 18 steps) to more space and I hired another physical therapist.
 I also have a well known massage therapist working with me too.
 I have mastered my system of sales, marketing, and how to run my cash based PT business and now Pursuit is generating easily over $15,000 of revenue a month and still growing.
 My first year it was truly a proof of concept business.
 I made plenty of mistakes, failed multiple times, and wasted thousands of dollars on unproven marketing.
 I struggled for that first year with the business and trying to make ends meet.
 I’m not going to lie, it was hard.
 Probably the hardest thing I have ever done in my life.
 But I pushed through and made it.
 My second year I learned how to sell and run a business efficiently.
 My business grew and I started to perfect my system and generate profit.
+My third year we continued to grow reaching $150,000+ in yearly sales.
+In my 4th year we expanded again, brought on a 3rd PT, added new services, and almost reached a 1/4 million in sales in 2017.
 A cash based PT clinic DOES work and even in an over saturated market.
 This is my passion and my dream.
 I will continue to grow Pursuit Physical Therapy as I build my team of expert physical therapists, only treating with One-on-One care, showing better outcomes than standard healthcare.
 I believe this is how outpatient physical therapy will survive healthcare reform.
 Now, the sky is the limit and I want to help others do the same thing.
 No more double and triple booking patients.
 No more being overworked and underpaid.
 No more insurance limitations.
 No more struggling to pay bills and the insane amount of student loan debt we have.
 You can practice and treat patients the way its suppose to be.
 I want the outpatient physical therapy profession to survive and to show that we can add value to the healthcare system, showing great long term outcomes, that are cost effective, and have proven results.

 Set your goals high and lets create true value innovation in healthcare!